aaronmams/jekyll-now/_posts/2017-06-02-Rant on Affordable Housing: Part 1.md

 1. It's really easy for me to see exactly how homeowners benefit and by exactly how much
 2. Low income residents probably do benefit from incentivizing the addition of smaller housing units made available at below market rents.
 However, the exact magnitude and extent of those benefits is at worst uncertain and at best poorly articulated.

-Items 1 and 2 together basically mean that we are spending public money on a program that bestows certain and quantifiable benefits on a group of relatively wealthy people while providing uncertain and ill-defined benefits to group it is really supposed to be serving.
+Items 1 and 2 together basically mean that we are spending public money on a program that bestows certain and quantifiable benefits on a group of relatively wealthy people while providing uncertain and ill-defined benefits to the group it is really supposed to be serving.
+### ADUs by the numbers

+1. How many ADUs do we want?
+2. What, if any impact, would adding ADUs to the rental stock have on median rents?
+3. What if, instead of waiving the permitting fee in exchange for offering the unit as 'affordable housing' we doubled the permitting fee and used the proceeds to increase the number of Section 8 vouchers?
+4. Affordable ADUs have an obvious benefit for seniors and single low income individuals.
+Presumably they have some residual benefits for low income families since they (maybe) reduce the total number of people in the 'renter' pool thereby putting some downward pressure on rents.
+Do we have any idea/estimate how many low income families on average can benefit from the addition of one ADU?
+An idea/estimate of the magnitude of benefit accruing to low income households from ADU construction?

 One thing that particularly irritates me about subsidizing ADU development is that the people pushing for it do not generally display a deep understanding of the dyanmics of local real estate markets.